ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/connect-internet/lte.md

 ## Insert SIM Card

-* Remove the service flap from Modcops front panel `TODO: Picture`.
+* Remove the service flap from Modcops front panel.
-* Insert a Nano SIM Card into the SIM Card slot `TODO: Picture`.
+* Insert a Nano SIM Card into the SIM Card slot.

 ## Attach LTE Antenna
 Attach LTE antenna to ModuCop's antenna connectors labelled `LTE1` and `LTE2`.
 One antenna is enough, a second antenna can improve signal quality.
-`TODO: Picture`.

 # Step 2: Unlock SIM Card